Where and when to see Kyoto's autumn colors at their peak: koyo season mapped spot by spot.

 Jingo-ji Temple

 This mountain temple is among the first to turn, with colors typically peaking in early to mid-November.
-The steep approach is lined with maples that create a stunning tunnel of red.
+The steep approach is lined with maples that create a tunnel of red.

 Temple Gardens

-Kyoto's traditional gardens were designed with autumn viewing in mind.
+Kyoto's gardens were designed with autumn viewing in mind.
 Look for the contrast of red maples against moss gardens, carefully placed viewing pavilions, and reflections in garden ponds.

 Photographing Fall Colors